spwhitton/git-remote-gcrypt/README.rst

 Credits
 =======

-The original author of git-remote-gcrypt is GitHub user bluss.
+The original author of git-remote-gcrypt was GitHub user bluss.

 The de facto maintainer in 2013 and 2014 was Joey Hess.

 The current maintainer is Sean Whitton <spwhitton@spwhitton.name>.

 License
 =======